camall3n/grl/README.md

 ## Usage

-Default behavior is to display the analytical MDP, MC*, and TD solutions:
+Default behavior is to display the analytical MDP, POMDP MC, and POMDP TD(0) solutions:
 ```bash
 python -m grl.run --spec example_7
 ```

-For this example, there is a discrepancy between MC* and TD.
+For this example, there is a discrepancy between MC and TD(0).
 To run it with a previously defined memory function:
 ```bash
 python -m grl.run --spec example_7 --use_memory 5
 ```